craftercms/docs/source/reference/modules/deployer/index.rst

 """""""""""""""""""""""""
 Search Indexing Processor
 """""""""""""""""""""""""
-Processor that indexes the files on the change set, using one or several BatchIndexer.
+Processor that indexes the files on the change-set, using one or several BatchIndexer.
 After the files have been indexed it submits a commit.

 **Properties**